-From classic car apprenticeships for teens, to skills training for keen privateer adult enthusiasts, there are a myriad of classic car courses producing the next generation of ‘world-class’ heritage engineers and none more so than at the The Heritage Skills Academy.
+From Heritage Engineering apprenticeships for anyone employed in restoration whatever their age, to skills training for keen privateer adult enthusiasts, there are a myriad of classic car courses producing the next generation of ‘world-class’ heritage engineers and none more so than at the The Heritage Skills Academy.

 Introduced in part by leading Bentley and Rolls-Royce restorers P & A Wood, in a bid to train fresh talent in skills that are dying out, the Heritage Skills Academy was launched at Bicester Heritage in 2016.